Njanderson/548/hw1/hw1b.md

         + The number of stalls due to unavailable operands in the issue-stage (table-name:operand-stall)
         + The number of stalls due to functional unit <name> busy (table-name:fu-<name>-busy-stall)
         + The number of stalls due to WAW hazerds (table-name:waw-stall)

+We loosely attribute the sources of stalls in the Ariane pipeline to being frontend stalls, middle-end stalls, and backend stalls.
+Front end stalls are those associated with fetching instructions; e.g. branch mispredict latencies, instruction cache misses, i-tlb misses, etc. Middle-end stalls are related to the control logic that schedules instructions.
+Back-end stalls are related to delays in actually executing instructions; i.e. a data cache stall, or a stall due to an iterative divider being busy.

+In the most simple pipelines, it is easy to attribute a stall to a particular root cause.
+But in more advanced pipelines (such as Ariane), the pipeline may overlap stalls that are happening from different instruction in time.
+So the accounting gets hairy.

 Multiple events related to frontend and backend stalls can happen at the same time, therefore we would want to count them properly.
 For example, a frontend stall has precedence over backend stalls.
 Therefore, we created a pseudocode that